 - to provide a good understanding of the Singapore Goods and Services Tax

 The Singapore Taxation subject comprises eight modules.
-A brief outline of each module is provided below.

 ||Recommended proportion of study time (%)